frankchen07/writing/posts/map of content (jiujitsu).md

 This is a pretty basic concept.
 If you're competing in IBJJF matches, know those rules.
 ADCC?
 EBI?
 Something else?
 Give it a read and train under those constraints.
 Know what submissions are legal and illegal.
 Know the point system.
 Know what happens when you go out of bounds.
 Defend yourself at all times.
 Or, you could always go for the submission win.
 You can never deny a win off of a submission.

+Lately, I've been thinking more that [[one of the key levers for great competitors is that they have access to the repertoire they exhibit in a training situation at greater magnitudes of effort despite competitive pressure]].

 ### adcc 2022

 I attended the 2022 ADCC World Championships in Las Vegas.
 I wrote up some observations and [[thoughts about adcc 2022]], both from an event and a meta-game perspective.